38elements/38elements.github.com/_posts/2016-05-22-lua-repository-github-star-ranking.md

 KennyShields/LoveFrames                    227
-A GUI library for Lﾃ坊E
+A GUI library for LÖVE

 facebook/bAbI-tasks                        225